-In order to effective enforce safety and health requirements in the workplace, the Occupational Health and Safety Administration (OSHA) will periodically conduct inspections at employer sites.
-With an estimated 7 million worksites to cover, OSHA prioritizes their inspections based on immediate danger situations, severe injuries, worker complaints, referrals, targeted inspections, and follow-up inspections.
+In order to effectively enforce safety and health requirements in the workplace, the Occupational Health and Safety Administration (OSHA) will periodically conduct inspections at employer sites.
+With an estimated 7 million worksites to cover, OSHA prioritizes its inspections based on immediate danger situations, severe injuries, worker complaints, referrals, targeted inspections, and follow-up inspections.

 You can also download a comprehensive guide of everything you need to know about how OSHA conducts workplace inspections.

 Before an inspection, OSHA inspectors prepare themselves by researching the history of incidents records at the worksite and reviewing the operations and processes in place.
 They also acquire all the protective and testing equipment needed to make the investigation go as smoothly as possible.
 When they show up to the workplace, they'll present their credentials and explain why they are there.

 In certain extreme circumstances, OSHA may let a company know an inspection will be conducted 24 hours or less in advance.
 Many of these situations arise from the highest priorities of an OSHA inspection.
 Other less dire situations include simply wanting to ensure that the employer will be available should an inspection have to occur after normal business hours.